What is Research

 - Improvement of medical procedures

 WellSpan Health offers our patients opportunities to volunteer as participants in research at many of its facilities.
-Volunteers are needed for clinical trials sponsored by pharmaceutical and medical device companies, as well as WellSpan Health-initiated research studies.
+Volunteers are needed for clinical trials sponsored by pharmaceutical and medical device companies, as well as research studies developed by WellSpan physicians, nurses and staff.

 Benefits & Risks of Volunteering